NYCPlanning/design/CPE/CPE-user-feedback-outline.md

 Outlining the user research process to gather feedback from Capital Planning Explorer's beta launch.

+## Timeline

+Determining how much time each stage of the user research phase would take.

+> [!NOTE]
+> Timeline is tentative as we are trying to finalize details related to the launch date for CPE.

+Things to consider when accounting for timeline:

+- Determining survey period to collect initial feedback
+- Going through survey feedback with Design and Capital Planning
+- Scheduling interviews with participants
+- Hosting individual interviews
+- Setting up coordination for incentives and follow through with participants
+- Scoring and synthesizing observations from interview
+- Planning next steps after this feedback iteration

 ## Survey

 Gathering information about our user demographics, overall feedback on previous experience with the older version of CPE, and current thoughts on the beta version.